hack2skill/Empowering-Investors-Hackathon/readme.md

 Prerequisites:
  - python
  - pip
- - Preferably a linux environment
+ - A linux environment

- For the modules you can install both via pip (both OS):
+ For the modules you can install both via pip:

 1) `pip install yt-dlp`